lilianjap/periodicity_detection/README.md

-## Real-time mapping of periodic dance movements to control music playback tempo
+## Mapping periodic dance movements to control music playback tempo in real-time

 ## Description

-A proof-of-concept prototype to detect rhythmicity in motions in real-time.
+A proof-of-concept prototype to detect rhythmicity in motions in real-time that was developed in my master thesis project.
 The rhythmicity is then analysed for changing the bpm of a chosen music playback.

 ## Installation